Golf Cart Batteries Not Charging

 golf cart battery problems

-If the batteries have sat for a lengthy period of time, the voltage is completely depleted or discharged.
-Chargers for deep cycle batteries need to detect some voltage to start charging again.
 Check the voltage of each battery with a voltmeter to see if there is a nominal charge.
 Batteries need to be continually charged - letting them sit for a long period of time can irreversibly damage your golf cart batteries.

 electric golf cart batteries